bartvanbenthem/azure-security-mgmt/README.md

 # Description
-Query all the Windows and Linux virtual machines within a specific subscription and the update management status from the log analytics workspace extension.
+Query all the Windows and Linux virtual machines within a specific subscription and get the update management status from the log analytics workspace extension.

 # Description
 Module that contains CLI tools and the supporting packages for Azure development and administration.
 (Azure-sdk-for-go is used)